Jarthianur/VirtualFlightRadar-Backend/README.md

 It also will provide some backend logic to support data processing and filtering for validating and further processing of received information.
 Possible features include discarding bad or duplicate data, discarding far targets and estimating times and probability of arrival at airfield for security purposes.

-This is currently in an early dev-version.
+This is currently in a 0.9-Beta version.
-Visit https://github.com/rueckwaertsflieger/AMVR for the super project.
+Visit https://github.com/rueckwaertsflieger/AMVR for the super project and even more information.
+There you also get all recommended guides and software.

 Contributions are always welcome.